muzakon/feraset-case-study/readme.md

 I recommend to use my credentials i shared by visiting the following Notion document. https://www.notion.so/Credentials-2c0ae52f6a0e8060b2faefdfab81e715

+Note: If you decide to clone my backend code and deploy functions, you MUST update the `WEBHOOK_URL` with your new `on_callback` function URL.
+I have not created an internal VPC, so my function is Public.
+I suggest you to make your callback function Public to test easier.

 You are ready to start React Native app now.
 Visit `frontend` folder and use `npm run start` or `yarn start` to start the app.

 ## 2. Architecture